hilmanski/onebitedev-hugo-old/content/posts/hello-cargo-in-rust.md

 ---
-title: "Hello Cargo in Rust"
+title: What is Cargo in Rust
-description: "Cargo is Rust's build system and package manager.
-It's an optional tool, but it handles a lot of tasks to work with Rust"
+description: Cargo is Rust's build system and package manager.
+It's an optional tool, but it handles a lot of tasks to work with Rust
-date: 2021-09-25T20:33:00.000Z
+date: 2021-09-25T20:33:00.000+00:00
-topic: [rust]
+topic:
+- rust
-series: ["start learning Rust"]
+series:
-draft: false
+- start learning Rust

 ---
 Cargo is Rust's build system and package manager.
 It's an optional tool, but it handles a lot of tasks to work with Rust.

 Tasks include: